lepidus/doiInSummary/README.md

 # DOI in TOC

-This plugin was built with the purpose of facilitating the visualization of the DOI (Digital Object Identifier) in the TOC of the issues of a journal.
+This plugin was built with the purpose of facilitating the visualization of the Digital Object Identifier (DOI) in the Table of Contents (TOC) of the issues of a journal.

 # Compatibility